Dan888/hylia/src/posts/a-post-with-figures-and-video.md

 ![Person holds up a photograph of a riverside and buildings with the same river as a backdrop](/images/demo-image-2.jpg "Remember, if you want a figure and caption, add a 'title' attribute to image in the body field — Photo by Kharytonova Antonina on Unsplash.")

 Hopefully, this has demonstrated how simple it is to make a nice looking blog with Hylia.

+Every time you open a pull request, or push new changes to a branch, Netlify automatically builds a preview with a unique URL.
+Like a staging environment for every PR or branch, previews are perfect for testing and collaboration.